 Skeena basecamp is a rugged setup in the high alpine — so don't expect highfalutin and luxurious amenities.
 What you will find is a genuine backcountry experience with toasty-warm northern hospitality, emphasizing a communal atmosphere and skiing and snowboarding as a priority above all else.

-A collection of heated and insulated quonsets half-buried in a winter's worth of snow make for a surprisingly comfortable slumber, though it could just be utter exhaustion from dropping some 4,500 metres mixed with a strong nightcap.
+A collection of heated and insulated quonsets half-buried in a winter's worth of snow make for a surprisingly comfortable slumber.
+Utter exhaustion from descending some 4,500 metres that day mixed with a strong nightcap also helps the sleep.
 Rounding out the basecamp is a shower house with on-demand hot water and a common hall for shared meals and apres lounging where epic stories of the day are rehashed.

 The food from the camp kitchen is outstanding and a wilderness culinary experience unto itself.
 All meals are prepared on-site from scratch, using organic ingredients, grass-fed meat and wild seafood.
 An early breakfast spread starts with eye-opening camp coffee and includes homemade oat porridge, granola and fruit followed by a plated hot breakfast.
 Lunches are made fresh every morning and guests can nip into a brown bag in the cat whenever hunger strikes.
 Upon returning to basecamp, hors d’oeuvres and cold drinks are served in the common hall before a four-course gourmet feast caps each evening.

 Full disclosure: you will have to sneak outside in snowy, subzero temperatures to pee in the middle of the night but, when skies are clear, you'll be treated to a glitter bomb of stars overhead while you do your business.
 Otherwise, the basecamp is cozy with comfy quarters, an always-roaring woodstove and plenty of chatter and laughter that make it feel like home.